Kawipat11/Kawipat11/README.md

 - 👋 Hi, I’m @Kawipat11
-- 👀 I’m interested in programming ,data science and data analyst
+- 👀 I’m interested in programming ,data science and data analysis
 - 📫 How to reach me kawipat41@gmail.com

 <!---